 Hybrid buses differ in the layout of their drivetrain, which is the group of components that deliver power from a vehicle’s engine or motor to the vehicle’s driving wheels.

 A series hybrid bus is exclusively propelled by electric traction motors.
-The internal combustion engine is connected to an electric generator which converts the energy produced by the engine into electric power, which is fed into the electric motors that turn the wheels of the vehicle.
+The internal combustion engine is connected to an electric generator which converts the kinetic energy produced by the engine into electric power, which is fed into the electric motors that drive the wheels of the vehicle.
 The generator also recharges an onboard battery pack which provides supplemental power to the motor.
 A computer determines how much of the power comes from the battery or the engine/generator, depending on factors such as energy demand or road conditions.
 Regenerative braking also helps the bus recover energy during deceleration, which is fed back into the battery pack.

 A parallel hybrid bus has an internal combustion engine and electric traction motor independently connected to the transmission, with both systems working in tandem to power the bus.
 When accelerating from stationary, the electric motor provides extra power to propel the bus, reducing the load on the engine.
 Regenerative braking also helps the bus recover energy during deceleration, which is fed back into the battery pack.
 On expressways, only the engine powers the bus.

 Parallel hybrids tend to require a smaller battery pack than series-hybrid buses, relying on regenerative braking to keep them recharged.
 When traction power demand is low (e.g. idling while stationary), parallel hybrids also utilize the electric motor as a generator for supplemental recharging, much like an alternator in conventional cars.
 Several examples exist within the Singapore bus fleet, such as the Volvo B5LH, the Mercedes-Benz Citaro hybrid, and the Sunlong and Zhongtong trial units which have since been retired from service.

 Plug-in hybrid buses are less prevalent, but several examples exist, such as the Volvo 7900 Electric Hybrid and ADL Enviro400VE.